Abiva's Day

 “He has surprised a lot of us.”

-“I appreciate your help, Abiva,” Henry said as they made their way down the stone path towards the house.
+“I appreciate your help, Abiva,” Henry said as they made their way down the stone path toward the house.
 “I think I have a much better idea on how we should handle this.”

-“I'm really glad to be able to help,” she said pleased with how everything was going.
+“I’m really glad to be able to help,” she said, pleased.
 There was a bit of a skip in her walk, hands clasped behind her back, and she swayed back and forth like a child on her way to the candy shop.

 “You don't need to, Master.
 I'm simply happy being useful to you.”